zhongzachary/soa_exam_fam_l_notes/README.md

   4. Construct linear and non-linear confidence intervals (as appropriate) for parameters/estimates.

 ### 10. Present Value Random Variables for Long-Term Insurance Coverages
+Weight
-- Weight: 20% - 30%
+: 20% - 30%

+Learning objectives
-- Learning objectives: be able to perform calculations on the present value random variables associated with benefits and expenses for long term insurance coverages.
+: be able to perform calculations on the present value random variables associated with benefits and expenses for long term insurance coverages.

-- Learning outcomes:
+Learning outcomes
+:
   1. Identify the present value random variables associated with life insurance, endowment, and annuity payments for single lives, based on annual, 1/m-thly and continuous payment frequency.
   2. Calculate probabilities, means, variances and covariances for the random variables in 10.1, using fractional age or claims acceleration approximations where appropriate.
   3. Understand the relationships between the insurance, endowment, and annuity present value random variables in 10.1, and between their expected values.